Game semantics: Classical logic

 The above definition was first formulated by Jaakko Hintikka as part of his GTS interpretation.
 The original version of game semantics for classical (and intuitionistic) logic due to Paul Lorenzen and Kuno Lorenz was not defined in terms of models but of winning strategies over formal dialogues (P. Lorenzen, K. Lorenz 1978, S. Rahman and L. Keiff 2005).
 Shahid Rahman and Tero Tulenheimo developed an algorithm to convert GTS-winning strategies for classical logic into the dialogical winning strategies and vice versa.

-Formal dialogues and GTS games may be infinite and use end-of-play rules rather than letting players decide when stop playing.
-Reaching this decision by standard means for strategic inferences (iterated elimination of dominated strategies or IEDS) would, in GTS and formal dialogues, be equivalent to solving the Halting Problem and exceeds the reasoning abilities of human agents.
-GTS avoids this with a rule to test formulas against an underlying model; logical dialogues, with a non-repetition rule (similar to Threefold Repetition in Chess).
+Formal dialogues and GTS games may be infinite and use end-of-play rules rather than letting players decide when to stop playing.
+Reaching this decision by standard means for strategic inferences (iterated elimination of dominated strategies or IEDS) would, in GTS and formal dialogues, be equivalent to solving the halting problem and exceeds the reasoning abilities of human agents.
+GTS avoids this with a rule to test formulas against an underlying model; logical dialogues, with a non-repetition rule (similar to threefold repetition in Chess).
 Genot and Jacot (2017) proved that players with severely bounded rationality can reason to terminate a play without IEDS.

 For most common logics, including the ones above, the games that arise from them have perfect information—that is, the two players always know the truth values of each primitive, and are aware of all preceding moves in the game.
 However, with the advent of game semantics, logics, such as the independence-friendly logic of Hintikka and Sandu, with a natural semantics in terms of games of imperfect information have been proposed.